vertexcite/PiRote-Voice/README.md

 Based on https://github.com/zolomohan/speech-recognition-in-javascript

-As at February 2023, requires using Chrome.
+As at  2023-03-14 (Pi day ;-), requires using Chrome or Safari.

+Still a lot of room from improvement, please feel free to contribute improvements.

+Mostly "tested" on macOS and Android so far.